HuntmanJones/Project-Notes/installing-wordpress-notes.md

 Remove test database and access to it: Y
 Reload privilege tables now: Y

-Once these prompts have been answered we can login to the database to test it using command: "sudo su".
+Once these prompts have been answered we can login to the database to test it using command: `sudo su`.
 Once we are root we must run the "show databases;" command. \q is the key to exit.
-We must now create a regular user and save the root for special cases, use the following command: MariaDB [(none)]> create user 'webapp'@'localhost' identified by 'XXXXXXXXX';".
+We must now create a regular user and save the root for special cases, use the following command: `MariaDB [(none)]> create user 'webapp'@'localhost' identified by 'XXXXXXXXX';`.
 If "Query OK" appears then a new user has been created.
-The last steps are to insure that PHP and MySQL communication is supported, to do this we use the following command: "sudo apt install php-mysql".
+The last steps are to insure that PHP and MySQL communication is supported, to do this we use the following command: `sudo apt install php-mysql`.
 We can now restart apache2 and MariaDB with commands: "sudo systemctl restart apache2" and "sudo systemctl restart mariadb".
 Next we need to create a login.php file in the /var/www/html directory in order for PHP to connect to MariaDB.
 In doing so we need to change group ownership of the file so apache2 can read it.
 The following commands will help us with this:

 `cd /var/www/html/
 sudo touch login.php